christianhbye/21cmVAE/README.rst

     python -m ipykernel install --user --name .emulator_env

-Finally, download the dataset used from http://doi.org/10.5281/zenodo.5084114, and move the file to the 21cmVAE folder.
+Finally, download the dataset used from http://doi.org/10.5281/zenodo.5084114, and move the file to the VeryAccurateEmulator folder.
 This is necessary for all uses of the emulator, as the dataset is used in the prediction alogrithm.